nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter0_6_preface.md

 <!-- p13 -->
-The Apostle Paul urged believers to be “*rooted and built up in Him and established in the faith*” (<span class="x-scripture" data-type="ref" data-book="Colossians" data-chapter="2" data-verses="7" data-lang="en" data-version="NKJV">Colossians 2:7</span>).
+The Apostle Paul urged believers to be “*rooted and built up in Him and established in the faith*” (<span class="x-scripture" data-type="ref" data-book="COL" data-chapter="2" data-verses="7" data-lang="en" data-version="NKJV">Colossians 2:7</span>).
 To grow into mature, Spirit-led believers, we must first have deep roots in God’s truth.
 This is why doctrine matters.
 It is more than information; it is the framework that shapes how we live and respond to God.

 <!-- p14 -->